StephenPreston/tutorial-my.first.viewer-view.and.data.api/step-1.md

     function initializeViewer() {

         //This is the location of the model the viewer will load
-        // In this example, the model is local, so we don't need any server communication or authentication var options = {
+        // In this example, the model is local, so we don't need
+        // any server communication or authentication.
+        var options = {
             'document' : '../SampleModel/0.svf',
             'env':'Local',